Price of Locality in Permutation Mastermind: Are TikTok influencers Chaotic Enough?: Introduction

 After observing a variety of TikTok influencers play permutation Mastermind, a common aspect of their strategies came to my attention: \emph{they usually only permute a couple of bottles between guesses}.
-In contrast, the best known upper bound for permutation Mastermind, which takes $O(n \lg n)$ guesses for $n$ bottles, is based on guessing uniformly random permutations~\cite{larcher2022solvingstaticpermutationmastermind}, and thus almost all bottles are permuted between guesses on average.\footnote{Recall that a uniformly random permutation has a single fixed point in expectation, which can be seen by an application of linearity of expectation.} My initial hypothesis was that these \emph{``local''} strategies, which permute only a small number of bottles between guesses, are natural for humans since it might be easier to keep track of the information throughout the game.
+In contrast, the best known upper bound for permutation Mastermind, which takes $O(n \lg n)$ guesses for $n$ bottles, is based on guessing uniformly random permutations~\cite{larcher2022solvingstaticpermutationmastermind}, and thus almost all bottles are permuted between guesses on average.\footnote{Recall that a uniformly random permutation has a single fixed point in expectation.} My initial hypothesis was that these \emph{``local''} strategies, which permute only a small number of bottles between guesses, are natural for humans since it might be easier to keep track of the information throughout the game.
 This is reminiscent, for instance, of the analysis of Mastermind with constant-sized memory, by Doerr and Winzen~\cite{doerr2011playingmastermindconstantsizememory}.
-This paper aims to take the only reasonable course of action after TikTok has started to appropriate our well-studied game of Mastermind: to study a theoretical model of these local strategies, and their implications on the number of guesses required to win the game.
+This paper aims to take the only reasonable course of action after TikTok has started to appropriate our well-studied game of Mastermind: to study a theoretical model of these local strategies and their implications both on the number of guesses required to win the game, and on its computational complexity.